regedo00/reggiani.io/content/blog/20231022_Exit/index.md

 ---
-title: "Some takeaways from micro exit"
+title: "Some takeaways from a micro exit"
 description: "📚 A few days back, I received the payout from the exit..."
 images:
     - images/gohenry_def.png